srideepalaksmiaucse/Infosys_Springboard_PolicyNav_Public-_Policy_Navigation_Using_AI-/README.md

 Common challenges include:

-- Long and complex documents
+- Large document size
-- Difficult legal terminology
+- Complex legal language
-- Lack of simplified explanations
+- Lack of summarized insights
-- Limited accessibility for non-technical users
+- Limited multilingual accessibility

-PolicyNav addresses these issues using Artificial Intelligence to automatically analyze and interpret policy documents.
+PolicyNav addresses these challenges by applying AI technologies to analyze, summarize, and explain policy documents in an interactive and user-friendly manner.

+---

+# Objectives

+The primary objectives of this project include:

+- Simplifying complex policy documents using AI
+- Enabling natural language interaction with policy information
+- Generating concise summaries of lengthy documents
+- Providing multilingual access to policy content
+- Evaluating the readability and complexity of documents
+- Visualizing relationships between policy concepts
+- Providing analytics dashboards for administrators

 ---